 Digging for bones

-Pick up a ‘fossil’ digging kit (you can get them for less than a tenner in toy shops and online) and let little ones dig up skeletal surprises.
+Pick up a ‘fossil’ digging kit (you can pick them up cheaply from toy shops and online) and let little ones dig up skeletal surprises.

 Set a scary scene